2014 Annual Review…

 I was also intrigued by blogging, and simply wanted to learn more about this Internet phenomena.
 What better way that to just start a blog.
 Incidentally, that was the same attitude that got me into consulting.
 Curiosity, and a desire to learn.

 EMI-GURU also provides the grist for JumpToConsulting.
 Much of what is discussed here is based EMI-GURU experiences.
-The stuff I talk about is not theory — rather, this is real world and is based on 30+ years experience in the consulting business.
+The stuff I talk about is not theory — rather, this is real world and is based on 35+ years experience in the consulting business!

-Jump-to-Consulting – The blog is up to 120+ posts.
-Had hoped for a few more, but still proved that I can keep a blog going.
-No burn out, and no plans to stop.
+Jump-to-Consulting – The blog is up to 150 posts.
+Had hoped for a few more, but still proved to myself that I can keep a blog going.
+Slowed down a bit midyear, but no plans to stop.

-Not many readers (it is a pretty tight niche), but it has helped several make their own JumpToConsulting.
+Not many readers (it is a pretty tight niche), but it has helped several make their own personal JumpToConsulting.
 (Way to go!)
-So don’t be bashful — your questions and feedback mean a lot, and they do inspire me to keep going.
+So don’t be bashful — your questions and feedback mean a lot, and they do inspire me to keep going here.

 LOW-LIGHTS in 2013…

-EMI-GURU – Business still slow, but at this stage in my life, I’m content with the business levels.
+EMI-GURU – Business is slow, but at this stage in my life, I’m content.
 Leaves more time to goof off.
 No desire to return to the 30-40 trips per year of a few years back.

-EMI-GURU – Continue teaching the technical classes, which I really enjoy.
+EMI-GURU – Continue teaching technical classes, which I really enjoy.
 As an old codger, there is nothing like seeing a younger engineer (and even an old timer) suddenly “get it.”
-Love to share what I’ve learned.
-Will still accept consulting opportunities, but will no longer actively pursue them.
-Happy to help when I can.

 Personal – Spend time with the grandchildren, along with reading, writing, and more travel in our little RV.
-Stick with the weight loss program – this is a lifestyle change, not a diet.
-Goal is to lose another 60 pounds so I can join the centennial weight loss club.
+Restart the weight loss program from maintenance mode.
+A goal is to eventually lose another 60 pounds so I can join the centennial weight loss club.